 With the automotive industry’s trajectory steering towards greener alternatives, the long-term resale value of diesel cars is becoming an increasing concern.

-Potential buyers are becoming more environmentally conscious and may be hesitant to invest in a diesel car amid the slew of emerging regulations and the growth in popularity of electric vehicles (EVs).
+Potential buyers are becoming more environmentally conscious and may be hesitant to invest in a diesel car amid the slew of emerging regulations and the growth in popularity of electric vehicles (EVs) as they play a role in reducing harmful emissions.

 This shift could result in a decreased demand for diesel cars on the used market, potentially leading to a further dip in resale values in the years to come.